 If you have any questions, concerns or ideas please leave them in the comments below.
 This way everyone can learn how to save thousands of dollars making their own cheap truck camper tie downs.
 Also be sure to check the home page for related blog posts.
 I am also currently writing a post on the most scenic drive in America.
 1,500 miles of pure beauty that will have you stopping every 5 feet to take another photo.
 I’ve been traveling since 1998 and I stopped every 3 feet to take a photo.
 Or subscribe below to get notified as soon as I publish.
 The photos alone will be amazing and they barely do it justice.

 Thanks again for stopping by my travel blog.
 In case you made it this far I’ll give you another tip.
 There’s always someone on craigslist that’s willing to build, weld or construct your dreams for less than store prices.
+I found a guy in Idaho willing to build me an aluminum flatbed truck bed and aluminum truck camper shell for only $6,000.00 total!!
+If you don’t know how good of a deal that is most aluminum no frills flatbed truck beds go for $5,000 or more, and custom aluminum camper shells usually start at $15,000.00!!
 Get creative & get traveling!

 If your on Pinterest dont forget to Pin this!